Jbudone/myquest/README.md

 RPG Game
 =================

-For lack of a better name, this is my RPG game.
+For lack of a better name, this is myquest.
 Its a web-based, scalable, multiplayer rpg game.
 And perhaps someday it will be defined as an mmorpg.
-This game is running on ***nodejs*** and ***mongodb*** for the serverside, it uses ***websockets*** for communication, and takes advantage of ***underscore***, ***jquery*** and ***requirejs***.
+This game is running on ***nodejs***, ***mongodb***, and ***redis*** for the serverside, it utilizes ***websockets*** for communication, and takes advantage of ***underscore***, ***jquery***, ***requirejs***, and ***bluebird*** libraries.
 I'm using ***tiled map editor*** for making my maps, and a homebrewed spritesheet & tilesheet editor found in the tools folder.
-Development testing is done almost entirely in Google Chrome for Linux; so if you have anything else than that, be ready for bugs :)  The game is running 24/7 on AWS.
+Development testing is done almost entirely in Google Chrome for Linux; so if you have anything else than that, be ready for bugs :)  The game is running 24/7 on AWS EC2.

 Play now
 ------------

-The game is under heavy active development, and will not be playable until the end of summer 2014.
-However you are free to test the current functionality of the game over at, [myquest](http://jbud.me/playground/myquest)
+The game is under heavy active development, and contains many bugs.
+If something unexpected happens, the server crashes, reports the error, and restarts automatically.
+If this happens simply refresh the page and login again.
+I expect the game will be in a more playable state by the end of 2015.
+Create a character and play at: [myquest](http://jbud.me/playground/myquest)

 Client/Server